 Use Mark bit + Fact that List is ordered 1.
-Not marked $\rightarrow$ in the set 2.
-Marked or missing $\rightarrow$ not in the set
+Not marked \rightarrow in the set

+- 2. Marked or missing \rightarrow not in the set - wait-free: every call finishes its execution in a finite number of steps

 Lazy add() and remove() + Wait-free contains()